darleybarreto/implicit-vae-pytorch/README.md

 ### Usage
 ```
 $ python3 main.py
-  -h, --help            show this help message and exit
-  -m {uvae,svae}, --model {uvae,svae}
-                        Specify the model.
-It can take on one of these values:
-                        [uvae,svae]
   -d {bmnist,fashionmnist}, --dataset {bmnist,fashionmnist}
                               Indicate the dataset.
 It can take on one of these
                               values: [bmnist, fashionmnist]

   -n {sivi,usivi}, --method {sivi,usivi}
                               Specify the method.
 It can take on one of these
                               values: [sivi, usivi]

+  -z Z_DIM, --z-dim Z_DIM
+                              Number dimension of the latent space.
+If none passed,
+                              defaults will be used

   -b BURN, --burn BURN        Number of burning iterations for the HMC chain

   -s SAMPLING, --sampling SAMPLING
                               Number of samples obtained in the HMC procedure for
                               the reverse conditional

   --mcmc-samples MS           Number of samples to be drawn from HMCMC

   --batch-size BTCH           Minibatch size

   -e EPOCHES, --epoches EPOCHES
                               Number of epoches to run

   -k K, --K K                 number of samples for importance weight sampling

   -t, --train                 If it is train or test
 ```

 ### Dependencies